soapchan/Film_Timer/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/soapchan/Film_Timer.git`
-2. Run the `run.bat` file to initialise the project.
+2. Run the `installation.bat` file to initialise the project

+#### NOTICE: If you do not have python installed, it will do so.

 ## Usage

-1. Open the terminal and navigate to the project directory.
+1. Open the project directory.
 2. Run the application: `run.bat`
 3. Fill in the temperature and film-type queries and click `Confirm`